npg70/galbreath-old/galbreath-james-1659.md

 4. [*John Galbreath*](galbreath-john-1680.md), bp.
 30 May 1680; m. *Mary Mitchell*.
 5. *Matthew Galbreath*, b.
 15 Mar 1691, d.
 1760? (unsourced).

 [^birth]: The 1650 is a best guess.
-There is a record of a James Galbreath being baptized in 1659, son of X and Y. Assuming that is close to birth, that would mean he married and had children at age 13.
+There is a record of a [James Galbreath](https://www.scotlandspeople.gov.uk/view-image/nrs_opr_records/2356839?image=6&return_row=0) being baptized in 1659, son of Archibald Galbreath and Margaret Johnstone.
+Assuming that is close to birth, that would mean he married and had children at age 13.
 It's possible it was a late baptism done when the parents moved into the area, however this is just speculation.

 [^mary]: Again, birth of 1650 is an estimate.